 The Office of Juvenile Justice (OJJ) envisions Washington’s children as healthy, educated and free from violence.
 Should they come into contact with the juvenile justice system, we want the experience to be rare, fair and beneficial to them.

 - Supporting and staffing the Washington State Partnership Council on Juvenile Justice (WA-PCJJ), a state advisory group for juvenile justice topics in Washington designated by Governor’s Executive Order 20-02.

-- Monitoring federal compliance with core requirements of the Juvenile Justice Reform Act of 2018 (HR 6964).
+- Monitoring federal compliance with core requirements of the Juvenile Justice and Delinquency Prevention Act (JJDPA).

-- Administering the Title II Formula Grant and other funding resources to incentivize juvenile justice system improvements at local, county and state levels.
+- Administering the Title II Formula Grant to incentivize juvenile justice system improvements at local, county and state levels.

 - Supporting implementation of the Juvenile Detention Alternative Initiative (JDAI) model in partnership with local JDAI sites.